Statistical Emulations of Human Operational Motions in Industrial Environments: Introduction

 There are two broad approaches to simulating human motions.
-One uses physical or biomechanical models that, in turn, rely on detailed dynamical systems with explicit constraints and physical laws built-in and apply input forces to predict or generate human motion~\citep{da2008simulation,xiang2012hybrid,park2019learning}.
+One uses physical or biomechanical models that, in turn, rely on detailed dynamical systems with explicit physical constraints and input forces to predict or generate human motion~\citep{da2008simulation,xiang2012hybrid,park2019learning}.
 These physical approaches rely on our prior understanding of physical interactions, often in the form of constrained differential equations.
 While these solutions are realistic, the approaches are not easily generalizable.
-The second approach is the data-driven approach, which utilizes and analyzes past observations of human operator's motions.
+The second approach is the data-driven approach, which utilizes and analyzes past observations of human operators' motions.
 Several studies, including \citet{zhang2014arima,wang2018arima,xu2019human}, take this approach to address problems such as segmenting actions, modeling locomotion, or classifying actions.
-However, simulating long realistic sequences of complex human postures, including several segments performing diverse simple tasks, remains a distant goal.
-A long sequence implies that an observation is a concatenation of several smaller actions performed by an agent.
+However, simulating long, realistic sequences of complex human postures, including several segments performing diverse tasks, remains a distant goal.
+A long sequence observation is a concatenation of several smaller actions performed by an agent.
+Machine learning techniques, especially those involving deep neural networks, are proficient in learning complex patterns from input data and reproducing them via generative models.
+However, these techniques typically require abundant data for successfully learning and generating complex observations.
+While there are several datasets for studying short-length human actions and activities, there is a paucity of longer datasets in the current problem context.
+We will study shape sequences as single processes, rather than splitting them into smaller sequences representing distinct actions.